Biggest Complaints About the Pontiac Solstice

-There is one large piece inside the engine bay of the Pontiac Solstice that is made of cast iron: the header.
-The header is the first piece of the exhaust that comes off of the engine, and in most cases, it is made of some kind of steel or other heat-resistance material.
-On the Solstice, Pontiac decided to make the header from cast iron and that leads to one major, very common problem.
-When the cast iron heats up, and then cools down, and heats up, and cools down again, over time the drastic change in temperature wears on its flexibility.
+There is a large piece under the Pontiac Solstice’s hood that is made of cast iron: the header.
+The header is the first piece of the exhaust that comes off of the engine.
+In most cases, headers are made of some kind of steel or other heat-resistance material.
+On the Solstice, however, Pontiac made the header from cast iron.
+Unfortunately, when the cast iron heat cycles over time, the drastic change in temperature wears on its flexibility.

 While the engine is fixed into place with motor mounts, the metal of the header has to be somewhat flexible so that it won’t snap or break when the car goes over a speed bump or large rock.
-In just about every Pontiac Solstice out there, it has had a cracked header at least once.
-This means the car sounds rough and leaks exhaust fumes from under the hood.
+As a result, many Solstice models are susceptible to cracking headers.
+Unfortunately, RepairPal says a replacement could be around $450.

 The Solstice isn’t practical

 The Pontiac Solstice also has almost no storage space whatsoever.
-When you open the trunk of the Solstice you might notice that there is nothing more than a small strip of storage space that wraps around the bump where the convertible top collapses.
-If you have the convertible top folded down into the trunk, you can barely fit a loaf of bread without having to squeeze it into place.
-There is minimal storage within the cabin as well, with a small glove compartment and two thin pockets on the back of each seat.
+Upon inspection of the trunk, you might notice that there is nothing more than a small strip of storage space that wraps around the bump where the convertible top collapses.
+With the convertible top folded, there’s barely enough space for a bread loaf.
+There is minimal storage within the cabin as well.
+Specifically, the model’s small glove compartment and two thin pockets on the back of each seat are woefully tight.

 Another incredibly impractical thing about the Solstice is the battery placement.
-While it may not irritate owners on a daily basis like the lack of storage space might, the battery location is very inconvenient when it does need to be replaced.
-If the Solstice battery dies and can’t be jump-started, or it dies relatively, the battery needs to be replaced.
+It may not irritate owners on a daily basis like the lack of storage space might.
+However, the battery location is very inconvenient when it needs to be replaced.
 For most cars, you could go to a Walmart or auto part store, grab a ten-millimeter socket and a new battery and swap the battery right there in the parking lot.
-Not for the Pontiac Solstice, however.
-To remove and replace the battery, the Solstice must be jacked up, and the front fender and bracket need to be removed to access the battery.
+That’s not the case with the Pontiac Solstice, however.
+To replace the battery, you’ll have to jack it up and remove the inner fender to access the battery.

 The Pontiac Solstice is a great sports car to drive, but it does have some downfalls that might prevent owners from daily driving it.
-If you have another, larger car for getting groceries or running small errands, the Solstice is a great secondary car to keep for a fun drive.
+Of course, the Solstice has the potential to be a fun, fulfilling weekend cruiser.